Angelus1987/summerspirit.github.io/_posts/2014-06-05-railsgirls.md

 ###More About "What is Rails Girls?"
 <iframe width="560" height="315" src="//www.youtube.com/embed/_rkkFdQeBlA" frameborder="0" allowfullscreen></iframe>
-<i> With liquid + embed, I can't set this video to a start time.
+<i> With Liquid and the way this needs embedded, I can't set this video to a start time.
 It begins at 1:57. </i>
 <br />

-term
-: definition 1
-: definition 2

 <hr />
 ###Contribute